-In the beginning of the year I asked you what you would like me to crochet and I received so many brilliant suggestions across my social media channels.
+At the beginning of the year, I asked you what you would like me to crochet and I received so many brilliant suggestions across my social media channels.
 Thank you so much for sharing your ideas with me!
-If you still have a suggestion for me on which animal, creature or doll to crochet, please comment below.
+If you still have a suggestion for me on which animal, creature, or doll to crochet, please comment below.

 I started with Marissa’s suggestion of a cat.
-Cats are one of my favourite animals, which made it even more fun for me!
+Cats are one of my favorite animals, which made it even more fun for me!
 I hope you’ll enjoy my pattern for this little amigurumi cat!
 You can read the pattern right here on my blog.